Which Dog Breeds Are Covered by Homeowners Insurance?

-If you own a dog or are thinking of owning a dog, it is important to know some tips to help keep them covered under your home insurance.
+If you own a dog or are thinking of owning one, it is essential to know some tips to help keep them covered under your home insurance.

 Purchase Extra Pet Liability Coverage

-If your insurance company won't cover any pet incidents, you can purchase additional pet liability insurance.
+You can purchase additional pet liability insurance if your insurance company doesn't cover any pet incidents.
 You should also check with your insurance carrier to see if they offer additional coverage.

-This is a great option not just for your dog but for other types of pets you might have.
+This is a great option for your dog and other types of pets you might have.

-Most of the breeds listed in our article are powerful and muscular dogs that are large in size.
+Most of the breeds listed in our article are powerful and muscular dogs that are large.
 They need lots of exercise to expend all the pent-up energy during the day.

-When a dog like a Doberman, Pit Bull, or Husky doesn't get their chance to run around and release the energy it can get focus it in the wrong way.
+When a dog like a Doberman, Pit Bull, or Husky doesn't get a chance to run around and release energy, it can focus on it in the wrong way.

-If you are seriously considering adopting one of the breeds on the commonly banned breeds, you need to make the commitment to get them the proper exercise on a daily basis.
+If you are seriously considering adopting one of the commonly banned breeds, you need to commit to getting them the proper exercise on a daily basis.

 Many dog owners will tell you that it makes a huge difference in their dog's attitudes and how they behave.

-There are plenty of dog breeds not on the "high-risk" list that can still act out even with negative behavior when they don't get the proper exercise.
+Plenty of dog breeds not on the "high-risk" list can still act out even with negative behavior when they don't get the proper exercise.

-When adding a dog to your family, it is important to have them socialize as soon as possible to make them feel comfortable and to adapt easily to their surroundings.
+When adding a dog to your family, having them socialize as soon as possible is essential to make them feel comfortable and adapt easily to their surroundings.

-By properly training your puppy and getting them acclimated to being around others, you will decrease the chance of your pup biting someone due to fear or surprise.
+Properly training your puppy and getting it acclimated to being around others will decrease the chance of your pup biting someone due to fear or surprise.

-Some breeds don't take as easily as to other dogs so organizing doggy playdates and taking them to the dog run, and supervising their behavior is essential to ensure that your dog is well-behaved and happy.
+Some breeds don't take as quickly as other dogs, so organizing doggy playdates, taking them to the dog run, and supervising their behavior is essential to ensure your dog is well-behaved and happy.